← All Articles

 Do you need a North Carolina license to fish the Tuckasegee?

 Yes — the Tuckasegee is in North Carolina, so you need a North Carolina fishing license regardless of whether you hold a Georgia license, plus the trout privilege for trout water.
-A Georgia license alone does not cover you on the Tuck.
+A Georgia license alone does not cover you on the Tuck, and there is no reciprocity between the two states.
 Buy the NC license online before your trip.

 What North Carolina license do I need for a one-day Tuckasegee trip?

-For a single day, a daily non-resident license is sufficient, or a 10-day non-resident license if your visit spans a few days.
+For a single day, a daily non-resident license is sufficient, or a 10-day non-resident license if your visit spans a few days or might shift with weather.
 Add the trout privilege, which is required for any trout water.
-An annual license is the best value only if you'll fish North Carolina more than once.
+An annual license is the best value only if you'll fish North Carolina more than once within a year.

 What is the North Carolina trout privilege?